Kiisortoqia: Distribution

 More than 170 specimens of the species were recovered in the course of several expeditions between 1985 and 2006 from the Lower Cambrian Sirius Passet Konservat-Lagerstätte, in Peary Land, northern Greenland.
 The specimens are usually more or less completely preserved: disarticulated fossils were not discovered.

 Systematic position

 Kiisortoqia soperi possesses three crown-arthropod homologies: a head shield with three pairs of limbs, plus the appendages; postappendage biramous limbs; and flap-like exopods fringed with setae.
 An exact position within the arthropods, however, cannot be determined, due to the possible lack of eyes and the ambiguous shape of the tail plate.
 A possible synapomorphy of the appendages with the chelicerates is purely speculative.
 A later cladistic analysis resolved Kiisortoqia as sister to the rest of crown-group arthropods studied.
 A later study also suggested it was closely related to the morphologically similar Bushizheia known from the Chengjiang Biota of China.
+A close relationship with Artiopoda, which includes trilobites and their close relatives, has been suggested by some analyses.

+Cladogram after O’Flynn et al, 2023: